Paul Tiyambe Zeleza: Work experience

 Upon completing his PhD in 1982, Zeleza took up an appointment as a lecturer in the department of history at the University of the West Indies in Kingston, Jamaica, where he spent two years.
-In August 1984, he relocated to Kenyatta University in Nairobi, Kenya, the country on which he had done his PhD dissertation and where he had spent a year between 1979–1980 conducting research.
+In August 1984, he relocated to Kenyatta University in Nairobi, Kenya, the country on which he had done his PhD dissertation and where he had spent a year between 1979 and 1980 conducting research.
 At Kenyatta, he taught African economic history and began the extensive research that would eventually result in his award-winning book, A Modern Economic History of Africa.
 He was promoted from the position of lecturer to senior lecturer in 1987.

 In January 1990, Zeleza left Kenyatta University to work on his research of African economic history, which took him to the United Nations Economic Commission for Africa in Addis Ababa, Ethiopia, and his alma mater, Dalhousie University in Canada, where he spent the next six months conducting research.
 In July 1990, he relocated to Trent University in Peterborough, Ontario, Canada, where he was appointed assistant professor in the department of history.
 A year later he received tenure and was promoted to associate professor, and three years later to full professor.
 In 1994 he was also appointed principal of Lady Eaton College, one of the five constituent colleges of Trent University, as well as acting director of the university's International Program.

 In August 1995, Zeleza was recruited to become director of the Center for African Studies and professor of history and African studies at the University of Illinois at Urbana–Champaign in the United States, where he spent the next eight years and where he produced some of his most important academic work.
 In August 2003, he relocated to Pennsylvania State University where he was served as a professor in the departments of history and African and African American studies.

-On 1 January 2007 he became Professor and Head, Department of African American Studies at the University of Illinois at Chicago.
+On 1 January 2007 he became professor and head, Department of African American Studies at the University of Illinois at Chicago.

-On 1 August 2009 he assumed his new role as Dean of the Bellarmine College of Liberal Arts at Loyola Marymount University in Los Angeles.
+On 1 August 2009 he assumed his new role as dean of the Bellarmine College of Liberal Arts at Loyola Marymount University in Los Angeles.

-On 22 July 2013, Zeleza was appointed as the Vice-President for Academic Affairs at Quinnipiac University.
-On 16 September 2015, Zeleza was appointed as the Vice-Chancellor of the United States International University Africa in Kenya with effect on 1 January 2016.
+On 22 July 2013, Zeleza was appointed as the vice-president for academic affairs at Quinnipiac University.
+On 16 September 2015, Zeleza was appointed as the vice-chancellor of the United States International University Africa in Kenya with effect on 1 January 2016.